Sleepypiggi/Actuarial-Exams/docs/3. Predictive Analytics/Exam Overview.md

 > Exam ATPA was added midway through 2022 to replace Exam IFM.
 Credit for IFM also counts towards credit for ATPA, thus this set of notes will NOT be covering ATPA.

-All of them share the same theme of working with models:
+All of them share the same theme of working with statistical models:

-1. Constructing predictive models
+1. Constructing statistical models
 2. Intepreting their outputs
 3. Evaluating their performance